timescale/docs/timescaledb/how-to-guides/tobs/using-tobs.md

 --config	Tobs config file (default is $HOME/.tobs.yaml) Advanced configuration
 Documentation about Helm configuration can be found in the Helm chart directory.
 Custom values.yml files can be used with the tobs helm install -f values.yml command.

+Testing
+Dependencies: kubectl, kind

+A testing suite is included in the tests folder.
+The testing suite can be run by ./e2e-tests.sh this script will create a kind cluster, execute the test suite, and delete the kind cluster.